aldertzomer/Microbial-Genomics-2021/_episodes/10_Introduction_study.md

 ## Introduction

-We will be making use of the files on the [Cocalc4 site](https://cocalc4.science.uu.nl/) or [Cocalc3 site](https://cocalc3.science.uu.nl/).
+We will be making use of the files on the @gemini.science.uu.nl server

 ### Dataset